 I liked the characters she meets at her school such as Sunny, Audrey, and Jax.
-They all seemed to have interesting small stories, but I wish that they had been fleshed out more because there wasn’t enough about them or their bond with Rune to have me truly care about them.
+They all seemed to have interesting small stories, but I wish that there would have been more about them.
 Thorn was a whole different can of worms.
 I loved him!
 Even with his creep factor which was even more intriguing.
 His back story is haunting and deeply moving and was the best part of the book.

 The Phantom has always been an interesting character, and here it is like you want to hate him, but then you want to feel bad for him.
 It made him the perfect villain, and the atmosphere and world building had that gothic feel throughout that made the mood much more intense.

-It did take me a while to get into this book because it seemed like it took a while for Rune and Thorn to interact.
-I just wish that there would have been more dialogue between them and getting to know each other.
+It did seem like it took a while for Rune and Thorn to interact, and I just wish there would have been more dialogue between them and getting to know each other.
 The chemistry of them being drawn to each other was definitely there, and there were some great moments between them.
 The sock scene being my absolute favorite!

-I still like the Splintered series and The Architect of Song more than RoseBlood, but it is definitely worth a read because A.G.
+I still like the Splintered series and The Architect of Song more than RoseBlood, but it was still very good because A.G.
 Howard’s writing is always so well down and beautiful.